 Browse marijuana stores using the maps below or:

 Recreational cannabis in Michigan was legalized in November of 2018, with recreational sales beginning Dec.
 1, 2019.
-Only three dispensaries have been licensed and approved, and only in Ann Arbor.
+Several dispensaries have been licensed and approved in various cities, like Ann Arbor.
 Currently 1,411 cities and townships in Michigan have banned adult-use sales, including Detroit.
 However, many have stated their intent to roll out adult-use later in 2020, after finalizing regulations and license approvals, but expect widespread availability to be limited at least until mid-2020.

 For more information on Michigan marijuana laws, click here.